 - Is ready to begin acquiring the skills necessary to be successful in independent living

-- Stepping down from a wilderness, intensive inpatient, or primary care program
+- Stepping down from a wilderness, intensive inpatient, or primary care program for substance use disorders

 - Has not been able to remain mentally healthy and abstinent from drugs and alcohol independently